Lazzerman42/ProjectMarvin/README.md

 2. Or in containers/docker
 3. Add support for MQTT, both sending and receiving
 4. Add new Web-pages with information / stuff that makes sense for your project needs

+Getting started / Setup
+1. The projects are configured to use localhost - API project at port 4200.
+If you run both web and API locally, you can use Kestrel for both.
+If you want to access the Marvin Blazor Web from internet, use HTTPS/SSL and host using IIS ( or whats best on your platform )
+2. Check the AppSettings.json for the projects, the Path for SQLite LogDB is essential.
+3. I run the Marvin API locally, using Kestrel - and I let it start on the current machines IP + port 4200, uncomment the code on line 20-24 in Program.cs (Marvin API) if you want to do the same
+4. The user in the Identity database is: Marvin@log.com / Marvin42!
+5. Make sure you change password / makes a new user before exposing the Web to Internet.

 Have Fun!